-Choosing the right technology stack improves your chances of turning a troubled project around.
+Choosing the right technology stack improves your chances of turning around a project troubled by a software bug.
 The choice of technology stack will depend on the kind of project, e.g.:

 - If you are developing mobile apps, then you might want to create native apps since they deliver the best user experience.
 You should then use Kotlin for native Android development and Swift for native iOS development.

 - PostgreSQL is a robust “Relational Database Management System” (RDBMS), whereas MongoDB is a popular option for NoSQL databases.